r3c/cottle/README.md

 Install-Package Cottle
 </pre>

-This repository contains a Visual Studio 2010 C# solution with two projects:
+This repository contains a Visual Studio 2017 / .NET Core C# solution with two
+projects:

 - Cottle, the library itself, which is the project you'll include in your own solution if you want to use it.
-It is compatible with .NET 4.0 and above.
+It is compatible with .NET Core 2.0 and .NET framework 4.7.2.
 - Cottle.Demo, a simple Windows Form test program that allows you to write templates directly in a text box and render them using predefined data.
+Due to dependency on System.Windows.Forms assembly this project is only available for .NET framework.

-User manual is available at http://r3c.github.io/cottle/ (or in `gh-pages` branch of this repository) and explains how to use the library with many code snippets and examples.
+User manual is available at http://r3c.github.io/cottle/ (or in the `gh-pages` branch of this repository) and explains how to use the library with many code snippets and examples.